TGthms/kit/README.md

 ## ☕ Support the Project

-If this toolkit saved you some time or you simply found it useful, consider buying me a coffee.
+If Kit saved you some time or you simply found it useful, consider buying me a coffee.
 It helps me keep improving and maintaining it.

 [☕ Support on Ko-fi](https://ko-fi.com/tgthms)